 My whole family loved this version so much that they begged for it again right when it was done.
 Kitchen work – cooking, cleaning, and doing it all over and over again gets tedious.
 So when I make something healthy and my family loves it, it really helps me to have satisfaction knowing that they've been blessed by my efforts :-).

-*Toasted pumpkin seeds, (remember to soak them first, if possible) or another savory topping like black olives or artichoke hearts are a great substitute for those looking for a dairy-free option)
+For my dairy-allergic son I make Almond Feta or try other toppings instead of feta cheese.Toasted pumpkin seeds (remember to soak them first, if possible) or another savory topping like black olives or artichoke hearts are a great substitute for those looking for a dairy-free option.

 While there is a decent amount of vegetables in this dish, between the green beans and the tomatoes, I would add more veggies to our plates and serve this with a side of a salad or veggies like my Moroccan Carrots.

-How about you?
 Do you have a favorite pasta dish or pasta topping to share?